 Activity 1 Describe the Best and Worst Spaces You Have Experienced

 Think of the best and the worst space that you have ever been in.
 Take time to remember it in detail - visually, tactually, and auditorially.
-First, map a diagram like the one shown, with the name of the place in the center.
+First, map a word web with the name of the place in the center.
 Choose descriptive adjectives to color your verbal picture.
 Do the same map for the negative space.
 Equally choose critical adjectives which point out the unpleasant and undesirable aspects of the space.
 Record your memory through writing ten sentences of observations for the + place experience and for the – place experience, highlighting descriptive words and phrases which give + or – value to your experience.
 Then use 4 x 6 cards to draw a colored picture of both spaces.
 Cut and paste the + and – spaces and descriptions in your journal.

 You are now a space critic!

 As we experience spaces and environments, our senses work in isolation and in tandem.
 What we remember is what our senses have recorded and built into tangible scenarios.
 Take a virtual tour of Alcatraz Island in San Francisco Bay (in resources).
 Note the long views and up close attention to detail.
 Both the long and short views make up an experience and influence how we interpret and select things to remember.